Recharting The Ruin

 I spontaneously decided to visit the exhibition since I was up and out early for the BP Breakfast talk about sponsorship of steelpan at the Energy Conference.
 The exhibition had just been extended.

-I literally opened the exhibition, and had the space to myself for just under an hour as I wondered the space.
+I literally opened the exhibition, and had the space to myself for just under an hour as I wondered around.
 It only takes up the ground floor of the castle.
 I knew of Clarke, but I really did not have a frame of reference for his scope of work.
 I wasn’t aware of his range.

 I was therefore surprised and really taken by his pen drawings.
 The fine details.
 The penmanship, and the fact that he was a writer.
 There were three of these pen-poetry pieces from which the exhibition takes its name.